robhinds/food-science-site/recipes/_posts/2021-02-05-how-to-smoke-beef-short-ribs.md

 <br>

 ## 1. How to buy beef short ribs
-Here in the UK, short ribs are not quite readily available in all supermarkets yet.
-They are growing in popularity the last few years (high street chains such as _Pret_ offering a beef short rib mac'n'cheese dish), but still not to the point of all supermarkets.
+Here in the UK, short ribs are slowly becoming more common supermarkets.
+They are growing in popularity the last few years (high street chains such as _Pret_ offering a beef short rib mac'n'cheese dish), an increasing number of supermarkets offering them (as well as increasing in popularity in restaurants).
 Waitrose will offer individually cut and packaged beef short ribs, and have done for quite a while, although you have to rummage about to find some of decent size.
-A year ago or so (2021), Sainsburys trialled stocking some more BBQ friendly beef with a two pack short rib offering and a full brisket point.
+In 2021, Sainsburys trialled stocking some more BBQ friendly beef with a two pack short rib offering and a full brisket point.
 I picked up a couple of the short ribs, and whilst I would have preferred them to be a single rack rather than two individual cuts, they were far more impressive in size.
 If you see them in your local Sainsburys and don't have a decent local butcher, then I'd recommend grabbing some (stick them in the freezer if you aren't about to use them straight away).
 That said, the price (per weight) is about the same, so if you want smaller portions then Waitrose is likely your best bet.

 <a href="https://www.sainsburys.co.uk/gol-ui/product/sainsburys-matured-british-beef-short-ribs-taste-the-difference-x2-approx-15kg-" target="_blank">Sainsburys pack of two ribs</a> is estimated at 1.5kg where as the <a href="https://www.waitrose.com/ecom/products/waitrose-british-beef-short-ribs/859587-373721-373722" target="_blank">Waitrose pack of two ribs</a> is estimated at 0.54kg!

 However, if you can go to the butcher for your ribs, you will probably be rewarded with far meatier ribs, and most likely better value for money.
 Not to mention the option to get the more impressive looking full racks (or as many bones as you need).
 A two or three bone rack makes for a more impressive cook than individual ribs (although not as favourable meat to bark ratio).

 In terms of portion sizing, if you are serving short ribs with nothing else, but some sides, then you probably want to allow a bone per person, but if you are putting on a bigger platter, a two to three bone rack can go pretty far.
-When I have been doing a big spread for lots of people, I will often have a three bone rack to share - easily sliceable or even shredded and goes quite a way.
+When I have been doing a big spread for lots of people, I will often have a three bone rack to share - easily sliceable or even shredded and goes quite a long way.

 <br>
 <br>